Ad5001/LogarithmPlotter/README.md

 All scripts noted here can be found in the `scripts` directory.

 You can generate installers for LogarithmPlotter after installing all the dependencies:
-For all builds, you need [Python 3](https://python.org) with [PySide6](https://pypi.org/project/PySide6/) installable with `pip install PySide6`.
+For all builds, you will need [Python 3](https://python.org) with [poetry](https://python-poetry.org/), and `poetry install --with packaging`.
 - Windows installer:
-    - You need `pyinstaller`.
-You can install it using `pip install pyinstaller`.
     - Run the `build-windows.bat` script (or `build-wine.sh` if you're cross-compiling with wine on Linux) to build an exe for LogarithmPlotter.
     - You also need [NSIS](https://nsis.sourceforge.io/Main_Page) (Linux users can install the [nsis](https://pkgs.org/download/nsis) package).
     - Run the `package-windows.bat` script (or `package-wine.sh`if you're cross-compiling on Linux).
-You will find a logarithmplotter-setup.exe installer in the dist/accountfree/ folder.
+You will find a logarithmplotter-setup.exe installer in the dist/logarithmplotter/ folder.
 - MacOS Archive creator installer:
-    - You need `pyinstaller`.
-You can install it using `pip install pyinstaller`.
     - Run the `build-macosx.sh` script to build an .app for LogarithmPlotter which can be found in the dist directory.
     - Run the `package-macosx.sh` script.
-You will find a LogarithmPlotter-v0.1-dev-setup.dmg installer in the dist/ folder.
+You will find a LogarithmPlotter-v&lt;version&gt;-setup.dmg installer in the dist/ folder.
 - Linux packages:
-    - To build a DEB, you need DPKG and stdeb.
-You can install the later by using `pip install stdeb`.
     - To build and install the flatpak, you need [flatpak-builder](https://docs.flatpak.org/en/latest/flatpak-builder.html) installed.
     - To build the snap, you need [snapcraft](https://snapcraft.io) installed.
     - Run `package-linux.sh`.